 Think of the topic you choose as your group’s “big purpose.”
 It’s the glue that binds all of your members together and helps push them to achieve their goals together as a community.

 If you’re still unsure of what your big purpose might be, we’ve got some ideas to get you started.

 Career & professional membership sites

 Every career path needs its own professional membership site that combines education, training, and networking.
-In a pandemic-triggered recession, these networks become even more valuable as we face the new reality of navigating our careers.

 The kinds of questions a virtual community of fellow professionals can uniquely tackle together include: